 Next, they will examine the injuries sustained by the parties.
 If one person has a black eye and a bloody nose and the other person is unscathed, then they will conclude that the unscathed party was the aggressor.

-When there has been an allegation of domestic violence and there are injuries, the police have no option but to arrest one or both individuals involved.
+When there has been an allegation of domestic violence, and there are injuries, the police have no option but to arrest one or both individuals involved.
 The determination that is made at this stage in the case is certainly not definitive.

-Just because the police officers have chosen to blame one person over the other, does not mean they are correct.
+Just because the police officers have chosen to blame one person over the other does not mean they are correct.
 Anyone who finds themselves on the receiving end of such a charge should contact an attorney immediately.
 The attorney will do everything they can to identify evidence that might convince the prosecutors that the police officer's determination was incorrect.

 If you have been charged with domestic violence and there is no protective order in place, then you can return home to collect personal effects.
-However, I would recommended that you do this only in the presence of police officers in order to prevent the possibility of the alleged victim becoming volatile and making false accusations against you.
+However, I would recommend that you do this only in the presence of police officers in order to prevent the possibility of the alleged victim becoming volatile and making false accusations against you.

 Related Content: